BoldijarPaul/JSON-Rest-API-Client-Java-Android/README.md

  Or gradle

    compile 'com.google.code.gson:gson:1.7.2'

- 3. If you're using android don't forget to add the internet permission.
+ 3)If you're using android don't forget to add the internet permission.
   `<uses-permission android:name="android.permission.INTERNET" /> `

 That's all!